avikodak/BengaluruStartupInterviews/README.md

 * How does JSONP works ?
 * Describe the difference between a cookie, sessionStorage and localStorage
 * `==` vs `===`
+* What is deferred object in jQuery ?
+* What object does $.ajax return ?
+* null vs undefined vs undeclared ?

 ### Algorithms
 **Arrays**

 * Find count of smaller element on right side
 * Find a key in a infintely large sized array
+* How do you find floor / ceil of value in a sorted array ?
+* Find number occuring odd number of times in an array
+* Search for a key in sorted array which is rotated

 **Trees**